rachellerathbone/problem-solving-curriculum/Solve It/README.md

 - Confirm 2-3 inputs/outputs with the interviewer
 - Ask questions that could reveal hidden requirements
-- Write sandwich code for a an accumulator pattern
+- Write sandwich code for an accumulator pattern
 - Describe more than one approach and choose one with a reason
 - Run through the code with actual values, checking at every iteration